 - Interface groups are only supported for the fabrics with the Easy_Fabric template. - An interface group is specific to a fabric.
 For example, consider two fabrics: Fab1 and Fab 2.
-The interface group IG1 in Fab1 isn't applicable to Fab 2.

-- An interface group can only have interfaces of a certain type.
-For example, you need three separate interface groups if you want to group three types of interfaces such as IG1 for physical Ethernet trunk interfaces, IG2 for L2 trunk port-channels, and IG3 for vPC host trunk ports. - An interface group can also be created using preprovisioned interfaces. - Interface groups are supported only to switches with leaf or border roles.
-For Border Gateway roles, Interface Groups are supported only on vPC BGWs but not on Anycast BGW, BGW Spine, or BGW SuperSpine. - For L2 port-channels and vPCs that are part of an interface group, they can't be deleted until they are de-associated from the interface group even if there are no networks associated with the interface group.
+The interface group IG1 in Fab1 isn't applicable to Fab 2. - An interface group can only have interfaces of a certain type.
+For example, you need three separate interface groups if you want to group three types of interfaces such as IG1 for physical Ethernet trunk interfaces, IG2 for Layer 2 trunk port-channels, and IG3 for vPC host trunk ports. - An interface group can also be created using preprovisioned interfaces. - Interface groups are supported only to switches with leaf or border roles.
+For Border Gateway roles, Interface Groups are supported only on vPC BGWs but not on Anycast BGW, BGW Spine, or BGW SuperSpine. - For Layer 2 port-channels and vPCs that are part of an interface group, they can't be deleted until they are de-associated from the interface group even if there are no networks associated with the interface group.
 Similarly, a trunk port that has no overlay networks but is part of an IG can't be converted to an access port.
 In other words, you can't change policies for interfaces that are part of an interface group.
-However, you can edit certain fields for policies. - For L4-L7 services configuration on leaf switches, trunk ports that are used for services attachment can't be part of interface groups. - When you perform a per fabric backup of an easy fabric, if there are interface groups created in that fabric, all the associated interface group state is backed up. - If an easy fabric contains an interface group, then this fabric can't be imported into the MSO.
-Similarly, if an easy fabric has been added to the MSO, you can't create interface groups for interfaces that belong to switches in the easy fabric. - The Interface Group button is enabled only for Admin and Stager users.
-For all other users, this button is disabled. - The Interface Group button is disabled in the following circumstances: - Select Data center from the SCOPE drop-down list. - Select a fabric without any switches. - Select any other interface apart from vPC, Port-channel, and Ethernet. - If the interface has a policy attached from another source, for example: - If the interface is member of a port-channel or vPC. - If the port-channel is member of vPC. - If the interface has a policy from underlay or links.
+However, you can edit certain fields for policies. - For L4-L7 services configuration on leaf switches, trunk ports that are used for services attachment can't be part of interface groups.

+- If an easy fabric contains an interface group, then this fabric can't be imported into the MSO.
+Similarly, if an easy fabric has been added to the MSO, you can't create interface groups for interfaces that belong to switches in the easy fabric. - The Add to Interface Group and Remove from Interface Group button is enabled only for Admin and Stager users.
+For all other users, this button is disabled. - The Interface Group button is disabled in the following circumstances: - · Select any other interface apart from vPC, Port-channel, and Ethernet. - If the interface has a policy attached from another source, for example: - If the interface is member of a port-channel or vPC. - If the port-channel is member of vPC. - If the interface has a policy from underlay or links.